AckerlyXu/heima/articles/event-hubs/event-hubs-samples.md

 ### Send events

-The [Get started sending](https://github.com/Azure/azure-event-hubs-dotnet/tree/master/samples/SampleSender) sample shows how to write a .NET Core console application that sends events to an Event Hub.
+The [Get started sending](https://github.com/Azure/azure-event-hubs/tree/master/samples/SampleSender) sample shows how to write a .NET Core console application that sends events to an Event Hub.

 ### Receive events

-The [Get started receiving with the Event Processor Host](https://github.com/Azure/azure-event-hubs-dotnet/tree/master/samples/SampleEphReceiver) sample is a .NET Core console application that receives messages from an Event Hub using the [Event Processor Host](https://www.nuget.org/packages/Microsoft.Azure.ServiceBus.EventProcessorHost/).
+The [Get started receiving with the Event Processor Host](https://github.com/Azure/azure-event-hubs/tree/master/samples/SampleEphReceiver) sample is a .NET Core console application that receives messages from an Event Hub using the `Event Processor Host`.

 ## .NET Framework

 These samples demonstrate various other features of Azure Event Hubs, targeting the [.NET Framework library](https://msdn.microsoft.com/zh-cn/library/w0x726c2.aspx).

 ### Notify users of events received

 The [AppToNotifyUsers](https://github.com/Azure-Samples/event-hubs-dotnet-user-notifications) sample notifies users of data received from sensors or other systems.